Rethinking Clustering for Robustness: From Robustness to Clustering Loss

 \subsection{Clustering Loss as a Robustness Regularizer}

-Theorem \ref{theo:delta_bound} provides a tight\footnote{Formal tightness analysis of the bound developed in Theorem \ref{thm1} is included in the \textbf{Appendix}.} robustness radius for each input.
-So, to attain both accurate and robust models, one can train DNNs to achieve accuracy, while simultaneously maximizing the robustness radius in Theorem \ref{thm1} for every training input $x$.
+Proposition \ref{theo:delta_bound} provides a tight robustness radius for each input.
+To attain both accurate and robust models, one can train DNNs to achieve accuracy, while simultaneously maximizing the robustness radius in Proposition \ref{thm1} for every training input $x$.
 Several observations can be made about the robustness radius.
 First, it is inversely proportional to the DNN's Lipschitz constant $\mathcal{L}_f$, \ie networks with smaller $\mathcal{L}_f$ tend to enjoy better robustness.
 This is consistent with previous work that exploited this observation to enhance network robustness~\cite{cisse2017parseval}.
 In this paper, we focus on the term $\|f_\theta(x) - \mu_2\|^2 - \|f_\theta(x) - \mu_1\|^2$, and on learning parameters $\theta$ to maximize it, \ie to push features far from cluster centers of different classes ($\mu_2$) and to pull features closer to cluster centers of their class ($\mu_1$).
 As such, a general class of robustness-based clustering losses can be formulated as follows: